 How long are six inches of hair?
-What will your hair look like when it reaches twelve inches?
+What will your hair look like when it reaches 10 or 12 inches?
 Without a ruler, it’s hard to visually measure how long your hair is by touching it or peering into the mirror.

-The Truth about the Length of Your Hair
+The Truth About Your Hair Length

 Judging the length of your hair on your own is hard.
-You won’t always have someone to help you measure it or to estimate the length for you.
+You won’t always have someone to help you measure it or estimate the length for you.

 To truly take care of your hair, it’s essential to learn about it from the inside out.
-That means discovering healthy conditioners, nourishing it with the foods you eat, and avoid dead ends, sure, but it also means that you need to get to know your hair.
+That means discovering healthy conditioners, nourishing them with the foods you eat, and avoiding dead ends, but you also need to know your hair.